 As I drew closer I could make out a figure of a man.
 He was slender, yet muscular.
 Robed in a dark brown trench coat with what looks to be a suit underneath, he doesn’t seem dangerous.
 He looked to be in his late 30s, mid 40s.
 That’s about how old my father would be.
 Could he be an acquaintance?
 I never paid attention to my father’s affairs, but I don’t recall anyone coming by looking like this.

-He steps out of of the darkness as I came to about 50 feet in front of him.
+He steps out of of the darkness as I came to about twenty meters in front of him.
 He lunged toward me and threw a punch.
 I dodged it.
-He throws another and follows it up with a kick.
+He threw another and followed it up with a kick.
 I block the punch and dodge the kick.
 He strafes to my left.
 He’s quick.
 Another punch comes my way.
-I grab his arm for a throw, but he disarms me before I could finish the motion.
+I grab his arm for a throw, but he escapes my grasp, before I could finish the motion.
 Then he stops, looks at me and smiles.

 “Not bad for a wanderer,” he stated, “but why is someone like you out on the streets like this?”